About Us

 The Law And Its Branches

 Law is said to be the ultimate science.
 Law keeps societies functioning and in order.
-It is one of society’s most basic social institutions, and without it, society would destroy itself.
+It is one of society’s most basic social institutions; without it, society would destroy itself.
 Laws tell the members and governors of society about how they must act.
 Police forces enforce these rules.
 Laws can be changed by popular demand or by the government.
-Lawyers and judges interpret the law, and their duty is to act as an intermediary between the people and the law.
+Lawyers and judges interpret the law and must act as an intermediary between the people and the law.

-The law is divided into two main branches.
-These are – Public Law and Private Law.
+The law is divided into two main branches: Public Law and Private Law.
 These two branches can be divided further, but the distinction between private and public law branches is minimal.
-The branches often overlap, and it is only by convention that the branches exist.
+The branches often overlap, and they exist only by convention.

 The branches of public law are as follows:

-1. Criminal Law: deals with crimes.
-These crimes can range from theft to murder.
-The laws under this section define the offenses, states the rules of arrest and the possible punishments.
-In most countries, laws are defined by the constitution and the central or federal government.
-However, in some countries like the United States, states have their own laws as well.
+1. Criminal Law deals with crimes, which can range from theft to murder.
+The laws under this section define the offenses, state the arrest rules, and provide possible punishments.
+In most countries, laws are determined by the constitution and the central or federal government.
+However, in some countries, like the United States, states also have their own rules.

-3. Administrative Law governs the operations of government agencies.
-These are the agencies that regulate various aspects of our lives like banking, communications, and trade.
+3. Administrative Law governs the operations of government agencies, which regulate various aspects of our lives, such as banking, communications, and trade.
 It also includes social welfare programs, social security, and insurance.

 The branches of private law are as follows:

-1. Contract and Commercial Law: These laws deal solely with matters that involve contracts among people.
-By definition, a contract is a legal agreement among persons or people.
+1. Contract and Commercial Law: These laws deal solely with matters involving contracts among people.
+By definition, a contract is a legal agreement between persons or people.
 Contracts are needed to carry out daily business.
 Disputes arising from contracts are dealt with under this section of the law.

 2. Tort Law: These laws deal with injuries caused by other individuals or companies.
-This includes the illegal use of a person’s property, such as their name.
+They also include the illegal use of a person’s property, such as their name.

 3. Property Law: As the heading suggests, this section deals with the ownership and use of the property.
 This property could be anything from a building to a car.

-4. Inheritance or Succession Law: These deal with the rights of inheritance of property.
-These laws are different in all countries.
+4. Inheritance or Succession Law: These laws deal with the rights of inheritance of property.
+They are different in all countries.

-5. Family Law: These govern the legal aspect of the family, such as the rules of adoption, marriage, divorce, and child support.
+5. Family Law governs the legal aspects of the family, such as the rules of adoption, marriage, divorce, and child support.

-6. Corporate Law: deals with business and stockholders.
-This branch is often classed together with contract and commercial law as business law.
+6. Corporate Law deals with businesses and stockholders.
+This branch is often classed as business law, along with contract and commercial law.

 READ MORE :